Startup Tracker launched at TechCrunch Disrupt London—wins Evernote Prize.

-The private portion of the DX Token (apply here) opens for key stakeholders, Tech Industry data collectors and consumers, institutional (crypto) funds, syndicates and prospective heavy DX Network users with KYC/AML powered by partner Civic.
+The private portion of the DX Token sale (apply here) opens for key stakeholders, Tech Industry data collectors and consumers, prospective heavy DX Network users with KYC/AML powered by partner Civic.

-Developer preview of the DX Network launches on an Ethereum testnet with placeholder data together with the first SDK for partners and prospective users to prepare for integration.
+Developer preview of the DX Network launches on Ethereum testnet together with the first SDK for partners and prospective users to prepare for integration.

 The first DX Dev Grants are awarded from the DX Network’s Growth Fund to encourage development of new ventures leveraging the DX Network and to help developers get their applications to market.